University of Wisconsin–Madison

 All Pharmacy TAs from the HSRP and Pharm Sci graduate programs are required to complete the Letters & Science New TA Training prior to their first TA appointment.

-• Pharmacy TAs (new and returning) supporting the Psychoactive Pharmaceutical Investigation (PPI) program or the Applied Drug Development (ADD) program are required to participate in an additional customized training prior to each semester they are appointed in these programs.
+• Pharmacy TAs (new and returning) supporting the Psychoactive Pharmaceutical Investigation (PPI) program or the Applied Drug Development (ADD) program are required to participate in an additional customized training prior to the start of each semester they are appointed in these programs.
 These trainings are coordinated and led by PPI/ADD staff.

 • Other Pharmacy TAs should complete the training that is recommended by their course coordinator.
 Depending on your program and/or teaching assignment, you may be asked to complete an additional training or review teaching support information within Canvas.